 He’s fine.
 It’s okay.
 Really.
 There’s a lot of traffic.

-I’ve been every kind of Mama on the Spectrum.
+I’ve been every kind of mom on the Guilt Spectrum.
 I’ve walked out the front door without looking back only to lose my breath when it hit me that I had the audacity to do it.
-I’ve held back tears in meetings at the thought of someone else feeding, bathing, and soothing my child.
+I’ve held back tears in meetings at the thought of someone else soothing my child.
 I’ve snapped my baby to my chest on a day off to meet an unexpected deadline.
 I’ve yelled, “I WILL do a puzzle with you, but NOT until I respond to this email!”
 I’ve sat at a desk and wondered, What the hell am I doing?
 I’ve quit because my mental health was at stake.
 I’ve missed bedtimes and felt horrible.
 I’ve wished I could miss bedtimes and felt horrible.
 I’ve thought to myself, What a waste of my talent and potential.
 And now, I’ve chastised myself over a parade.

 Let me tell you something.
 Wherever we fall on the Spectrum – and the possibilities are infinite – we’re all capable of feeling guilt – from the ordinary to the extraordinary and from the regular to the ridiculous.
 It’s our Kryptonite.
 We all feel bad whether we can go, should go, would go, or wish we could but can’t go to the Halloween parade.
 Do you know what else?
-We’re all Good Mamas.
+We’re all good moms.
 And here’s the kicker.
 The kids are just fine.